 Because of my own cultural background I have a particular interest in the impact of difference, whether cultural, relating to faith and belief, or individual e.g. neurodiversity such as ASD, mental health problems, physical difference.

-I work with the anger that difference or feeling misunderstood can lead to, and the impact on life direction this can have, for example, when it leads to feelings of depression, helplessness or lack of purpose.
+I work with what arises from feeling different or misunderstood, and the impact on life direction this can have.
+For example, when it leads to feelings of anger, anxiety, depression, helplessness or lack of purpose.

 I also work with issues relating to life transition points, and their impact on relationships with self and others.
 These transitions might include: